nickjj/orats/README.md

 The above variable is the repo where your code is contained.
 Ansible will clone that repo in an idempotent way.

-You will also need to put the correct server IP(s) in `/inventory/hosts`.
+You will also need to put the correct server IP(s) in `inventory/hosts`.
 At this point that's all you need to change to successfully provision a server.

 There are many other variables that you would likely change too such as adding your google analytics UA, S3 keys and all of the mail settings.

-You may also want to tinker with the following values for performance reasons based on the power of your server(s).
+You may also want to tinker with the following values for performance reasons based on your server(s).

 ```
   DATABASE_POOL: 25